riot-ci/RIOT/examples/filesystem/README.md

 The following commands are available:

-- `format`: should be called the first time only, it will format the `mtd` device with the configured file system
+- `format`: should be called the first time only, it will format the `mtd` with the configured file system
 - `mount`: mount the file system on the configured mount point (default is `/sda` but it can be configured with `FLASH_MOUNT_POINT` define).
 The `constfs` file system is mounted automatically on `/const` when the